 But we both decided it would be ok for me to drive in, check the conditions, see if it was safe, then make the decision once I arrived.

-It was a lovely sunny winter's day, snow was melting, the sky a perfect cobalt fading to ultramarine blue.
+It was a lovely sunny end-of-winter's day, snow was melting, the sky a perfect cobalt fading to ultramarine.
 It was even better than I could have hoped for!

 I had no worries as I dropped Ray off at his office and took 'the clunker' and drove south out of town towards the logging road, heading into the park.

 I always forget how far in that road goes.
-It was over 45 minutes on a clear day to get to the park gate.
-Today it took longer much since I was swerving pond-sized pot holes at every turn in the road.
-Each hill ended at the bottom in pools of meltwater.
+It was over 45 minutes on a clear day to get to the park gate entrance.
+Today it took much longer since I was swerving pond-sized pot holes at every down-turn in the road.
+Each hill ended in pool of meltwater.
 I swerved, swerved back, took a few photos, swerved again, but eventually there was my last connection with the world: Algonquin Sandy Lake Gate.

 I drove another 7 kms past the sign of "Squirrel Rapids", and then watched out for the next entrance.